DanielKrawisz/Entropy/Physics.md

 The breakthroughs that made Galileo the father of modern mechanics had to do with the way he approached time.
 Previously, physicists had generally attempted to describe the motion of bodies in terms of geometric curves, which would tend to abstract away a notion of where the body was at a given time.
 The biggest successes in physics prior to Galileo had to do with motion that was so fast that it could be taken to be instantaneous, as in optics, or motion that could be measured in terms of natural cycles, as in astronomy.
 Galileo developed new experimental methods to measure small amounts of time and a theoretical approach to motion that treated time as the independent variable.

 In other words, Galileo conceptualized the motion of a body as a position function $x:time->space$ and attempted to explain it by relating physical concepts to the derivatives, $x'(t)$, $x''(t)$, and so on, of position.
-In physics, he first derivative of the position is called the *velocity* and the second is called the *acceleration*.

-$$v(t) = x'(t)$$

-$$a(t) = x''(t) = v'(t)$$

-Velocity is not the same thing as speed.
-Velocity is speed together with direction.
-There can be negative velocities.
-Speed is the absolute value of velocity.

 Galileo attempted to describe physics in terms of what would now be called differential equations.
 By contrast, geometers like Apollonius of Perga treated curves in terms of relationships between geometric objects.
 For example, a point on a parabola is always the same distance from some given point called the *focus* and a line called the *directrix*.
 Although conic sections are important in physics, they are not the whole story of any kind of motion.
 For any curve there are many parameterizations, whereas a physical motion represents one individual parameterization.
 Galileo observed not only that free-falling bodies trace out parabolas, but that their motion parallel to the surface of the Earth is uniform.
 This observation adds a nuance that prefigures the later notion of a force vector which might have been missed by a classical geometer.

+Einstein's physics restores the perspective of the classical geometer to physics to make it compatible with Galileo's physics by treating time and space as a single four-dimensional manifold.
+Curves on this manifold can again be treated independent of parameterization.

 Since Galileo, the most fundamental known laws of physics have had the form

+$$x''(t) = f(x(t), x'(t))$$

+where $f$ is some function.
+In physics, he first derivative of the position is called the *velocity* and the second is called the *acceleration*.

+$$v(t) = x'(t)$$

+$$a(t) = x''(t) = v'(t)$$

+Velocity is not the same thing as speed.
+Velocity is speed together with direction.
+There can be negative velocities.
+Speed is the absolute value of velocity.
+Thus, a law of physics looks like

 $$a(t) = f(x(t), v(t))$$

-where $f$ is some function.
 Differential equations of this form are called *second-order*, which means that all derivatives of $x$ that are second-order or higher are determined by $x$ and its first derivative.
 This is why higher derivatives of the position do not have their own name.
 They are all determined by the acceleration and do not enter into the differential equation, so there's no reason to talk much about them.

+Why is physics second-order?
+The answer is not known, but geometry points to a possible answer.
+Second-order differential equations naturally arise in the theory of geodesic curves, which are the curves that minimize distance in a curved space.
+When space is curved, there is no such thing as a straight line but there is such a thing as the shortest curve between two points.
+The differential equation that characterizes such a curve is second-order.
+In Einstein's gravity, motion in a gravitational field is geodesic.

 If a function like $f$ can be determined from observations of moving bodies, then it can be used to predict the motion of a body given an initial position $x_0$ and velocity $v_0$ at a given time $t_0$.
 Since